andread3vita/Bayesian-Blocks-Algorithm/README.md

 -----------------------

 # Bayesian Blocks Algorithm
-Final Project for *Advanced Statistics for Physics Analysis* course, Physics of Data degree at University of Padua.
+Final Project for *Advanced Statistics for Physics Analysis* course, Physics of Data degree at University of Padova.

 ## Assignment:
 **Bayesian Blocks**: a dynamic algorithm for histogram representation.